 Next, comes the most time consuming part.
 Each image must be manually edited.
-This process includes cropping, straightening, color correcting and tone adjustments.
+This process includes cropping, straightening, color correcting and tone adjustments at the very least.
 To make it simple, let’s just say that between the wedding and engagement, you receive 1,000 image.
 Let’s also say that the photographer spends just 60 seconds per image to adjust it (it’s likely much more time than this, but let’s keep the math easy).
 That’s another 16 hours of editing time at a minimum.

 That brings us down to $71 per hour.
 Not too shabby for an hourly wage, right?
 But we’re not done just yet.

 Those cameras cost a lot of money and the better your photographer’s gear, the more it cost.
 In my camera bag, I have 2 camera bodies, 4 lenses, 14 memory cards, a flash, 6 camera batteries, 24 flash batteries and 4 lens filters.
 Other wedding photographers have similar items in their bags, all totaling well into the tens of thousands of dollars.